 However, with the rise in popularity, there is an increase in the rise in competition between events.
 Therefore, when organising an event, getting your virtual event noticed and standing out from the crowd is really important.

 As an event management company, we have several solutions in place to ensure your event is noticed.
 A very simple and easy way of doing this is by personalising your invitations to your target audience and demographic.
-Either by hiring an event management company to do them for you, or creating an email campaign on software like Canva.
+Either by hiring an event management company to do them for you, or creating an email campaign on something like MailChimp.

 2.Utilise Live And Pre-recorded Options

 Many virtual events managers have multiple recording options to suit your event.
 It is important as an organiser to understand what the client wants from the event to then best understand how to record it.

 There are many benefits to both live and pre-recorded virtual events.
 Live allows for debate and responsive Q&A sessions where the audience can be actively involved and interact with one another.
 Whereas pre-recorded allows for a completely scripted and TV-style finish, with the ability to re-watch and tune in at a time convenient to the attendee.